nmcguinness/2022_3DGED_GDApp/README.md

 - [x] Add CurveRecorderController
 - [x] Add support code for physics
 - [x] Re-factor Transform to conform with Physics Collider class
+- [x] Create renderers list in GameObjectList to optimize obtaining renderer in SceneRenderer::Draw()
+- [x] Add clean/dirty flag to Transform on change
+- [x] Add camera smoothing using Vector2.Lerp in FPC
+- [x] Add CD/CR demo for box, sphere, trianglemesh
 - [ ] Add support for cloning GameObjects, Camera
 - [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
 - [ ] Move level-specific methods to Level class
-- [ ] Add clean/dirty flag to Transform on change
 - [ ] Add clean/dirty flag to Camera on change
-- [ ] Create renderers list in GameObjectList to optimize obtaining renderer in SceneRenderer::Draw()
 - [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime